docrails-tw/guides/source/4_2_release_notes.md

 ### Web Console

-New applications generated from Rails 4.2 now comes with the Web Console gem by default.
+New applications generated from Rails 4.2 now come with the Web Console gem by default.

-Web Console is an IRB console available in the browser.
-In development mode, you can go to /console and do your work right there.
-It will also be made available on all exception pages and allows you to jump between the different points in the backtrace.
+Web Console is a set of debugging tools for your Rails application.
+It will add an interactive console on every error page, a `console` view helper and a VT100 compatible terminal.

+The interactive console on the error pages lets you execute code where the exception originated.
+It's quite handy to introspect the state that led to the error.

+The `console` view helper launches an interactive console within the context of the view where it is invoked.

+Finally, you can launch a VT100 terminal that runs `rails console`.
+If you need to create or modify existing test data, you can do that straight from the browser.

 ### Foreign key support